EricssonResearch/dnt/doc/getting_started/scenario1/README.md

 This utilize the FRER Redundancy Tag header with sequence numbers and operates in Layer 2.

 The configuration file for R2DTWO prepared in the this folder: `r2dtwo.ini`.
-This is a symmetrical configurations, reflecting the to the network topology above.
+This is a symmetrical configuration, reflecting the to the network topology above.
 In cases where the network setup not symmetrical, separate configs might required on each switch.

 ### Explanation of the configuration